nachoh8/Flappy-bird-ML/README.md

 ## Genetic algorithm

-1. Generate a new population of NN with random weights.
+1. Generate a new population of NNs with random weights.
 2. The population plays the game simultaneously.
 3. Calculate the fitness (travaled distance) of each NN.
+Optional: sum previous fitness (multiplied by a factor) to the best NNs of the previous generation
 4. Create a new generation from the current NNs:

     - The best K NNs are passed on to the next generation without modification.